How Efficient Are Solar Cells

 Additionally, you will need to clean or remove dust from the surface of your solar panels.

 When the dust accumulates, it hinders the amount of sunlight the panels can absorb.
-It reduces the efficiency of the panels.
+It reduces the efficiency of the panels as well.

 Solar inverters

-Solar inverters are the other core component of a solar power system.
+Solar inverters are the other core component of a solar PV system.

-Solar inverters convert the sunshine captured by the solar panels into usable Alternate Current electricity that can power the home lights and run appliances.
+Solar inverters convert the incident Solar irradiance into usable electricity that can power the home lights and run appliances.

-Solar power technology ensures that you will only need a single solar inverter for up to ten solar panels installed on your rooftop.
+Solar PV technology ensures that you will only need a single solar inverter for up to ten solar panels installed on your rooftop.

 Thus, you don’t need much space to set up your home power generation station.